RicoJia/The-Dream-Robot/src/dream_gmapping/tmp_gazebo_plugin_dream_robot.md

 #### update_particle_pose
 1. sample K. for each K particle_score = score(k_pose, laserscan)
-    1. for each pose in kernel K: (TODO: pixelize point cloud?)
+    1. for each pose in kernel K: (pixelize point cloud?)
         - Do I need the naive world frame one?
 We want to store pc in pixels.  - transform -> world pixel - world -> transform (center)
     2. `score = motion model score * likelihood comparison (laser point needs to be transformed to pixels already.).`.
 Likelihood comparison: 2000 points `(2000*k look ups + if);` See scanmatcher.h, score.
 "Fullness".
 For each beam:
         1. compare ip_free and if_hit at the same time.